kimbumi/three-js-boilerplate/README.md

 npm run start
 ```

-Build your project with this command, then it'll create a public foler and bundled files.
+Build your project with this command, then it'll create a public folder and bundled files.
 ```bash
 npm run build
 ```